 - Section 51- Limitations

-Contact one of our cannabis application writers in New Jersey for a breakdown of the bill and licensing process.
+Contact one of our cannabis application writers in New Jersey for a breakdown of the act and licensing process.

 Types of Adult-Use Cannabis Licenses in New Jersey

 If you’re reading this article, you’re likely an entrepreneur or investor hoping to start a cannabis business in New Jersey.
 However, you must apply for and win a license for the type of adult-use cannabis business you would like to operate.
 Each license is unique in that every license type permits you to conduct different activities.